-Some believe that they have a significant impact on the market, while other investors argue that they’re not real in the first place.
+Some believe that they significantly impact the market, while other investors argue that they’re not in the first place.

 In this guide, we’ll explain the 5 most common signals used by actual market makers and what they mean.

-Keep reading to learn more info on what they are and how investors use them to trade stocks.
+Keep reading to learn more about what they are and how investors use them for trading stocks.

 What Are Market Makers?

 Before we get into the details of market maker signals, let’s discuss what they are in case you don’t know.

 A market maker is an individual or major firm that quotes both a buy and sell price in a security, usually on two separate exchanges.